🎟️ Påmelding via kalenderinvitasjon eller påmeldingsskjema, innen onsdag 18. juni kl. 14.

 - Introduction by Laura Murphy, Professor of Human Rights and Contemporary Slavery at the Helena Kennedy Centre for International Justice at Sheffield Hallam University [digitally]

-- Relevant laws (such as the Uyghur Forced Labor Prevention Act; EU Forced Labor Regulation)
+- Relevant laws (such as the Uyghur Forced Labor Prevention Act and the EU Forced Labor Regulation), incl. impact and lessons

 - UTJD: Funn fra kartleggingen deres